7 Critical Factors for Choosing Surgical Pendants: The 2026 Hospital Buyer’s Guide

 - Electromagnetic Compatibility

-- Gas Outlets safety and verification processes
+- Gas outlet safety and verification processes

 Even if your local regulation differs, a supplier’s ability to discuss testing logic matters.
+It shows maturity.

+In daily use, braking is everything.
 A pendant that does not lock confidently creates micro-stress all day.

-Ask directly about braking design such as:
+Ask directly about braking design:

 - Mechanical braking principles